pnc-virtual-company/skeleton/README.md

 Follow a tutorial like this one: https://laravel-news.com/your-first-laravel-application

-Good luck for your project :)
+Good luck for your project, and don't forget to update this README file :)